Vladimir37/Sanelotto/README.md

 <a href='https://semaphoreci.com/vladimir37/sanelotto'> <img src='https://semaphoreci.com/api/v1/vladimir37/sanelotto/branches/master/shields_badge.svg' alt='Build Status'></a>
 <a href="https://badge.fury.io/py/sanelotto"><img src="https://badge.fury.io/py/sanelotto.svg" alt="PyPI version"></a>

-Sanelotto developed for fast and simple deploy applications to server.
+Sanelotto is developed for fast and easy application deployment on the server.

-Sanelotto is suitable for any languages and any frameworks.
-Configuring is extremely simple - only need to change JSON configuration files and enter the desired commands on the desired language.
+Sanelotto is suitable for any frameworks and languages.
+The setup is quite easy - you need to simply edit the JSON configuration files and enter any comands on any desired language.

-After creating project you will get two directories - for local machine (usually virtual machine on Continuous Integration service) and for server.
-During the update repository on GitHub local part make a SSH connection with server part and update project on server.
+After creating the project you will get two directories, one for the local machine (usually a virtual machine on Continuous Integration service) and one for the server.
+The local part connects to the server through SHH after updating the repository on GitHub.
+After that, the local part updates the project on the server.

 ## Dependencies
 * Python 3